ricardosilvareis/ricardosilvareis/README.md

 - 🔥 Mobile developer focused on learning more and more
 - 🔭 I’m currently working on at [Olist](https://www.olist.com)
-- 🌱 I’m currently learning Node and ReactNative
+- 🌱 I’m currently learning Node and JavaScript
 - 📫 How to reach me: oricardo_@hotmail.com

 <br><br>